Iconic music videos from your high school days

 “Toxic” by Britney Spears

 Written for Britney Spears' fourth studio album, “In the Zone,” “Toxic” was released in 2004.
-It peaked at #16 on the Billboard charts, thanks in large part to the music video in which the pop star poses as a provocatively dressed flight attendant, and dances nude covered with diamonds.
+It peaked at #16 on the Billboard charts, thanks in large part to the music video in which the pop star poses as a provocatively dressed flight attendant, and dances naked covered with diamonds.

 “Bad Romance” by Lady Gaga